mwbowers/mwbowers.github.io/manuals/enhancements/enhancing-ui/calling-program-from-non-displayfile-page.md

     command.Call(AssemblyPath, "Acme.ERCAP.CUSTINQ", Array.Empty<string>(), "/Minutus");
 ```
 ### Passing Parameters
 Let's look at an example of passing parameters to the called program.
 Say we want to add an option '2' to allow the user to call a program passing it a number, the program will use the parameter and return a new value on the way out.
 Furthermore assume the program is interactive.
-The OnPost() switch statement would have this new code:
+The Minutus OnPost() switch statement would have this new code:

 ```cs
                 case 2: